On Representing Resilience Requirements of Microservice Architecture Systems: Conclusion

-\item The definition of microservice resilience is provided by referring to systematic studies on resilience in other scientific areas.
-And a Microservice Reslience Measurement Model is proposed to measure service resilience of service degradations.

-\item Service Resilience Requirement Model is proposed to represent service resilience goals, disruptions and resilience mechanisms.
-The requirement model uses goal model to refine service resilience goals with thresholds of resilience metrics in MRMM, to system behaviors to be implemented in MSA Systems.
+In this work, we have the following contributions: \begin{itemize} \item The definition of microservice resilience is provided by referring to systematic studies on resilience in other scientific areas.
+And a Microservice Reslience Measurement Model is proposed to measure service resilience of service degradations. \item Service Resilience Requirement Model is proposed to represent service resilience goals, disruptions and resilience mechanisms.
+The requirement model uses goal model to refine service resilience goals with thresholds of resilience metrics in MRMM, to system behaviors to be implemented in MSA Systems. \end{itemize}

-\item We propose the process framework for microservice resilience requirement elicitation.
-The process framework outlines steps to set service resilience goals, analysis disruptions and establish resilience mechanisms against disruptions.